-The council consists of a mayor and six councilors elected from the City.
+The council consists of a mayor and six councilors nominated and appointed or elected from the City.
+A majority of the council may cause an item to be added to the agenda of a future meeting.

 Section 10. - Rules.

 In January after each general election, the council must by resolution adopt council rules.
 The rules must be approved by a majority of the council.